Center-for-Digital-Narrative/elmcip/README.md

     bin/site-drush en development_settings

 ### Using Feature module with drush
-Check all modules and make sure our feature modules are overridden.
+List all feature modules and their current state.

     bin/site-drush fl